Martin Estate Winery

 Napa Valley AVA

-The estate dates back to 1870 and is a slice of Napa’s early history
+The Rutherford Estate - dating back to 1887 - represents a slice of Napa Valley's early history

 There are many extraordinary reasons behind the existence of a number of Napa Valley wineries, but none more compelling than the story of Rutherford’s Martin Estate Winery.
-While the actual estate dates back to 1870 and covers a slice of Napa’s early history, the saga of Martin Estate began sometime in 1996.
+While the actual estate dates back to 1887 and is the essential part of the Napa Valley's early history, the tale of Martin Estate began just over one hundred years later.

-Greg and Petra Martin were frequent visitors to the Valley for many years before discovering an almost neglected property in Rutherford that bordered the iconic Caymus Vineyards.
-The building was an old two-story stone building, not unlike the much-admired Christian Brothers Winery just up the road in nearby St. Helena.
+As avid wine collectors, Greg and Petra Martin were frequent visitors to the Valley for many years before discovering a private property, hidden behind a grove of ancient valley oaks, close to the iconic Caymus Vineyards.
+The building was an old three-story stone building, not unlike the much-admired Christian Brothers Winery just up the road in nearby St. Helena.

-Tastings are done by private appointment and Martin Estate Winery does not have a sign to designate its presence.
-It simply relies on the 16-foot gate at its entrance, a landmark everyone recognizes.
+Private tastings are offered by appointment only, and the winery does not have a sign to designate its presence.
+It simply relies on its original, age-rusted 16-foot gate at its hidden entrance, a landmark to those in the know.

 It is with great pleasure that I am presenting to you the 2012 MARTIN ESTATE Cabernet Sauvignon.
 I am delighted to share one of our best wines with the members of the Gold Medal Wine Club.